defendthehoneypot/documentation/docs/index.md

 ## Step 1: Create a New GitHub Repository

 1. Go to https://github.com/new
-2. Name it something like `my-docs-site`
+2. Name it something like `Documentation`
 3. Click "Create repository"

 ---